André Bauer: Ambassadorial nomination

 On July 17, 2020, President Trump nominated Bauer to be Ambassador Extraordinary and Plenipotentiary of the United States of America to Belize.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

 Presidential endorsements

 In January 2008, Bauer endorsed Arkansas Governor Mike Huckabee for the 2008 Republican presidential nomination.

 In November 2011, Bauer endorsed Newt Gingrich for the 2012 Republican presidential nomination.

 In February 2016, Bauer endorsed Donald Trump in the 2016 Republican presidential nomination.

+2026 US Senate race

+Several news outlets reported that Bauer was considering joining the 2026 US Senate race.
+He officially entered the race on July 2, 2025.
+He withdrew on August 8, 2025.

 Personal life

 According to his driving record with the South Carolina Department of Motor Vehicles, Bauer has had at least two accidents, four tickets, and one suspended license for failure to pay a ticket.
 On May 6, 2003, Bauer was stopped on Assembly Street in downtown Columbia, South Carolina, for running two red lights and speeding up to 60 mph in a 35-mph zone.
 The officer drew his gun after Bauer got out of the car and began heading toward the officer's car in an "aggressive manner."
 He was issued a ticket for reckless driving.
 On December 26, 2005, Bauer got a warning for speeding (77 mph in a 65 mph zone) in Laurens County, South Carolina.
 On February 25, 2006, Bauer was pulled over for speeding over 100 mph in Chester County, South Carolina in a state-issued car, but he was allowed to proceed without a ticket or warning.